Trail running – The use of poles: Are they a help or a hindrance?

 3. Think about how you will store them whist running that is easy to access and perform whilst fatigued.

-4. Read reviews before you buy as there are pros and cons relating to the brands, material they are constructed from, wrist straps and the construction of them (Z folding or telescopic).
+4. Read reviews before you buy as there are pros and cons relating to the brands, material they are constructed from, wrist straps and the construction of them (Z folding or telescopic). *I have found the wrist straps on my new poles invaluable as they mean you don’t have to grip them to hold on to them when used correctly freeing up some dexterity.

 5. Make sure you get the right size too as most aren’t adjustable to save weight.
 A rough guide is multiplying your height by 0.7 or a pole length allowing your elbow to be at 90 degrees whilst you are holding the grip and the tip on the floor.